-Under supervision of the Director of Research Integrity, the COI Coordinator is responsible for reviewing all disclosures and DCR Personnel Forms to ensure completeness and perform an initial analysis of the disclosed information.
+Under supervision of the Director of Research Integrity, the COI Coordinator is responsible for reviewing all disclosures and the list of Investigators to ensure completeness and perform an initial analysis of the disclosed information.
 The COI Coordinator also confirms the necessity for review under this policy.

-The Disclosure, Addendum, and other appropriate documentation are forwarded to the COIC for review.
-The COIC considers whether the project could affect the financial interests of the entity or the Investigator's financial interests could affect the design, conduct, or reporting of the project.
+One or more Designated Official(s) shall determine whether any of the disclosed SFIs relate to the PHS-funded research.
+SFI(s) that are deemed related shall be reviewed by the COIC to determine whether the SFI could directly and significantly impact the design, conduct, or reporting of the PHS-funded research and creates a FCOI.
 A direct impact occurs when the project results would be directly relevant to the development, manufacturing, or improvement of the products or services of the organization in which the Investigator has a financial interest, or when the organization is a proposed subcontractor or participant in the project.
 A significant impact on the financial interest is one which will materially affect the value of the organization, its earnings, or the sales of its product, or when the organization is a proposed subcontractor or participant in the project.